neovim/pynvim/docs/development.rst

 Alternatively, if you want to see the state of nvim, you could use::

-    export NVIM_LISTEN_ADDRESS=/tmp/nvimtest
+    export NVIM=/tmp/nvimtest
-    xterm -e "nvim -u NONE"&
-    python -m pytest
+    xterm -e "nvim --listen $NVIM -u NONE" & python -m pytest

-But note you need to restart Neovim every time you run the tests!
+But note you need to restart Nvim every time you run the tests!
 Substitute your favorite terminal emulator for ``xterm``.

 Contributing